Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Always remember, while keywords are vital, the quality of your content is paramount.

-Aim to provide valuable and informative content where long-tail keywords naturally fit and serve the reader’s intent.
+Aim to provide valuable and informative content where relevant long tail keywords and-tail keywords naturally fit and serve the reader’s intent.

 Monitor & Adjust